tensorpack/tensorpack/examples/FasterRCNN/README.md

 All models are trained with 8 NVIDIA V100s, unless otherwise noted.

 Performance in [Detectron](https://github.com/facebookresearch/Detectron/) can be roughly reproduced.
-FPN models are sometimes slightly worse, which is mainly due to batch size.

  | Backbone                    | mAP<br/>(box;mask)                                             | Detectron mAP <sup>[1](#ft1)</sup><br/> (box;mask) | Time (on 8 V100s) | Configurations <br/> (click to expand)                                                                                                                                                                                                                                                                                                                                                                        |
  | -                           | -                                                              | -                                                  | -                 | -                                                                                                                                                                                                                                                                                                                                                                                                             |